 - Shake loose refrigerant lines and create an expensive refrigerant leak.

 - Eventually wear out your air conditioner much faster.

 Leveling an air conditioner pad requires expertise.
-It’s typically not a job you’ll want to tackle on your own, because your air conditioner may need to be temporarily disconnected.
-This requires the assistance of a certified HVAC technician.
+It’s usually not a job you’ll want to try by yourself, because your air conditioner may need to be temporarily disconnected.
+This requires the help of a certified HVAC technician.

-If you’re worried your air conditioner is sinking and creating problems, give 1st Choice Heating & Air Conditioning, Inc. a call at 949-204-0859.
-We’ll inspect your air conditioner for any damage and then determine the best way to level it.
+If you think your air conditioner is sinking and creating problems, give 1st Choice Heating & Air Conditioning a call at 949-204-0859.
+We’ll check your air conditioner for any damage and then determine the best way to level it.